nfrasser/pyoxipng/README.md

 ### strip

-Initialize the `strip` option by calling one of the following static methods provided by the `oxipng.Headers` class.
+Initialize the `strip` option with one of the following static methods in the `oxipng.Headers` class.

 | Method                            | Description                                                                                        |
 | --------------------------------- | -------------------------------------------------------------------------------------------------- |